Conundrum of Eggshells

 Christopher Clauss (he/him) is an introvert, Ravenclaw, father, poet, photographer, and middle school science teacher in rural New Hampshire.
 His mother believes his poetry is "just wonderful."
 Both of his daughters declare that he is the "best daddy they have," and his pre-teen science students rave that he is "Fine, I guess.
 Whatever."
 Christopher's first full-length book of poetry, Photosynthesis & Respiration is now available from Silver Bow Press.
 Follow him on Twitter: @xofr Facebook & Instagram: @christopher.clauss.

-Choice by Jack Stauber
+EDITOR'S SONG PAIRING: Choice --- Jack Stauber

 Comments